 \subsection{Datasets}

-We choose 10 datasets with diverse foot interactions with PROX~\cite{hassan2019resolving}, EgoBody~\cite{zhang2022egobody}, RICH~\cite{huang2022capturing} for foot-scene interaction, BEHAVE~\cite{bhatnagar2022behave}, InterCap~\cite{huang2022intercap} for foot-object interaction, MOYO~\cite{tripathi20233d}, MMVP~\cite{zhang2024mmvp}, MotionPro~\cite{ren2025motionpro} for foot-ground interaction, and Hi4D~\cite{yin2023hi4d} for foot-body interaction.
+We choose 10 datasets with diverse foot interactions with PROX~\cite{hassan2019resolving}, EgoBody~\cite{zhang2022egobody}, RICH~\cite{huang2022capturing} for foot-scene interaction, BEHAVE~\cite{bhatnagar2022behave, xie2024rhobin}, InterCap~\cite{huang2022intercap} for foot-object interaction, MOYO~\cite{tripathi20233d}, MMVP~\cite{zhang2024mmvp}, MotionPRO~\cite{ren2025motionpro} for foot-ground interaction, and Hi4D~\cite{yin2023hi4d} for foot-body interaction.
 Additionally, our proposed COFE dataset, introduced in Section~\ref{sec:openpose_foot_contact_dataset}, is utilized for in-the-wild training samples.
-To reduce redundancy and balance the ratio between datasets, we sample 2, 5, 5, 10, 50, 30 for BEHAVE, EgoBody, Hi4D, InterCap, MotionPro, MOYO dataset.
-Our main evaluation dataset is MMVP due to its accurate foot contact annotation based on insole, which is also directly convertible to SMPL-X body model.
-For shoe content randomization, we use the UT Zappos50K dataset~\cite{yu2014fine}, which contains 50,025 images across four major categories: shoes, sandals, slippers, and boots, as well as four relative attributes at the instance level: open, pointy, sporty, and comfort.
+To reduce redundancy and balance the ratio between datasets, we sample 2, 5, 5, 10, 50, 30 for BEHAVE, EgoBody, Hi4D, InterCap, MotionPRO, MOYO dataset.
+Our main evaluation dataset is MMVP.
+For shoe content randomization, we use UT Zappos50K dataset~\cite{yu2014fine}, which contains 50,025 images across four major categories: shoes, sandals, slippers, and boots, as well as four relative attributes at instance level: open, pointy, sporty, and comfort.